catalyst-cloud/catalystcloud-docs/source/kubernetes/load-balancers.rst

    * - ``loadbalancer.openstack.org/keep-floatingip``
      - Boolean
      - ``false``
-     - Set to ``true`` to retain the floating IP in the project upon deletion.
+     - Set to ``true`` to retain the floating IP in the project upon deletion of the load balancer.

        For more information, see :ref:`kubernetes-loadbalancers-existing-fip`.
    * - ``loadbalancer.openstack.org/proxy-protocol``